openbadgefactory/salava/README.md

     $ cp resources/config/core.edn.base resources/config/core.edn

 Edit the file and add your db settings etc. (Don't forget to create the database as well).

+Create a directory to store files that are uploaded or created by Salava.
+Add the directory to the config file (keyword :data-dir).

 After that:

     # Initialize your db and insert some sample data
     $ lein migrator-reset